Pmorwin/221010/DevOps/DockerContainer.md

     - We need to create a containerized PostgresSQL DB in our network.
 This is super easy!
     - Use: **docker run --name postgre_container -p 5433:5432 -e POSTGRES_PASSWORD=password --network (network-name) -d postgres**
     - This will create a new DB that we can connect through on DBeaver through port 5433
-        - Check that this worked
+        - Check that this worked with DBeaver
         - If it did, create your schema and tables
     - If that worked, we can move on to containerizing our project